Luigi Federico Menabrea

-Luigi Federico Menabrea (4 September 1809 – 24 May 1896), later made 1st Count Menabrea and 1st Marquess of Valdora, was an Italian general, statesman and mathematician who served as the seventh prime minister of Italy from 1867 to 1869.
+Luigi Federico Menabrea (4 September 1809 – 24 May 1896), later made 1st Count Menabrea and 1st Marquess of Valdora, was an Italian statesman, general, diplomat, and mathematician who served as the seventh prime minister of Italy from 1867 to 1869.

 Biography

 Menabrea was born at Chambéry, then part of the First French Empire.
 He was educated at the University of Turin, where he qualified as an engineer and became a doctor of mathematics.
 As an officer of engineers he replaced Cavour in 1831 at the fortress of Bard.
 He then became professor of mechanics and construction at the military academy and at the university of Turin.
-Among his notable publications: Sketch of the Analytical Engine Invented by Charles Babbage, Esq. with notes by translator Ada Lovelace (1842), which described many aspects of computer architecture and programming.
-King Charles Albert sent him in 1848 on diplomatic missions to secure the adhesion of Modena and Parma to Sardinia.
-He entered the Piedmontese parliament, and was attached successively to the Ministries of War and Foreign Affairs.
+Among his notable publications: Sketch of the Analytical Engine Invented by Charles Babbage, Esq. with notes by translator Ada Lovelace (1842), which described many aspects of computer architecture and is considered the first modern example of programming.
+Both are available on Wikisource: